-Projects I have worked on include the SM1000 Digital Voice adapter for HF Radio, a sub 2000 bit/s speech codec called Codec 2, PC software for Digital Voice over HF Radio called FreeDV, the Oslec open source line echo canceller, the open hardware IP0X range of embedded Asterisk IP-PBXes, and the Mesh Potato – an 802.11bg mesh router with telephony.
+Projects I have worked on include the SM1000 Digital Voice adapter for HF Radio, a speech codec called Codec 2, open software for Digital Voice over HF Radio called FreeDV, the Oslec open source line echo canceller, the open hardware IP0X range of embedded Asterisk IP-PBXes, and the Mesh Potato – an 802.11bg mesh router with telephony.
 A complete list is on my projects page.

 I have reached the point in my life where I have enough money to be comfortable, and would now like to improve the world a little.
 Rather than use my technical skills to accumulate more wealth, I would like to help people.
-So I keep my expenses low, live on a modest income, and spend most of my time working on open source projects.
+So I keep my expenses low, live on a modest income, and have spent most of the past decade working on open source projects.
 I choose to give the technology away to anyone who finds it useful.
-Craig Newmark’s nerd values.

-- I write a popular blog that attracts over 150,000 visits (unique IPs) a month.
+- I write a popular blog that averages 200,000 visits a month.
 I publish a detailed post about once a week and use a narrative (story telling) style to talk about the projects I am working on.
 In particular I like to talk about what went wrong and how we fixed it.
-It’s really important for me to teach people what I have learnt, if I fix an interesting bug I just have to blog on it.
+It’s really important for me to teach people what I have learned, if I fix an interesting bug I just have to blog on it.
 I really like the idea of leaving a trail of breadcrumbs on the Internet.
 Teaching my readers something new with each post is one way I can improve the world a little.

 - The Codec 2 project started in September 2009.
-This is an open source codec designed for speech compression at 2400 bit/s and below.
-Incumbent closed source 2400 bit/s codecs require expensive and awkward licenses and are stifling innovation.
+This is an open source codec designed for speech compression between 700 and 3200 bit/s.
+Incumbent closed source codecs require expensive and awkward licenses and are stifling innovation.
 Applications include VOIP trunking, digital voice over HF and VHF radio, e.g. Amateur Radio, developing world and remote area communications, military, police and emergency services.
-This project has also spun off a HF FDM modem, FreeDV, and the SM1000.
+This project has also spun off several HF modems, FreeDV, and the SM1000.

 - The SM1000 is a small box in a microphone form factor that lets you use FreeDV without a PC.
 It can convert any analog HF or VHF radio to Digital Voice.